 Are you 25 years old or younger?

-If your quartet members are all 25 or younger, you have an opportunity to earn the chance to perform for literally an audience of thousands of enthusiastic fans in an environment that’s electric and create unforgettable memories that will last a lifetime.
+‘Varsity’ quartets (all members 25 or younger) and ‘Junior’ quartets (all members 18 or younger) have an opportunity to earn the chance to perform for literally an audience of thousands of enthusiastic fans in an environment that’s electric and create unforgettable memories that will last a lifetime.

 Are you a senior looking for a chance to perform at Midwinter?

 Similarly to the YBQC, the Seniors Quartet Contest holds regional based contests where Seniors Quartets (each member at least 55 years old with an average age of 60 for all quartet members) vie for the chance to qualify to compete at the International Seniors Quartet Contest at the annual Midwinter Convention.

 Perform nearly every style of music

 Contemporary, Doo Wop, country, jazz, gospel, broadway show tunes, children’s songs, even classical… if you can think of a genre, there’s most certainly a barbershop arrangement available for it.
 Powered by the human voice, Barbershop harmony truly makes anything possible.